 One of the big events every season is the Arctic Man in Alaska.
 The competition makes use of snowmobiles that tow skiers on one of the toughest downhill ski races.
-The skier first begins at an elevation of 5,800 feet and drops to 1,700 feet, before linking up with the partner to be towed uphill by the snowmobile.
-The skier then separates again and drops a further 1,200 feet to the finish line.
+The skier first begins at an elevation of 5,800 feet (about 1.77 km) and drops to 1,700 feet (about 518.16 m), before linking up with the partner to be towed uphill by the snowmobile.
+The skier then separates again and drops a further 1,200 feet (about 365.76 m) to the finish line.
 Dogs have also become a major factor in the sport where it is only the skier and the one dog completing a cross-country race.

 Skijoring is a sport not exclusive to the winter season.
 Riders on mountainboards also feature in races on roads or on sandy terrains.
 Skijor International LLC, based in New York, can be regarded as an international body with the purpose of representing the sport worldwide.
 An important goal is to unite the various North American and European skijoring organisations under one umbrella and to manage international competitions worldwide.